Boy Charlton: Three Olympics

 After a two-year absence from competition, he returned to the New South Wales championships in 1927, setting a world record of 10m 32s in the 880 yd on his return.
 He was again victorious in the 440 yd in an Australian record time of 4 min 59.8 s.
 Charlton again returned to his inland job in Gunnedah before returning to Sydney the following year to secure qualification for the 1928 Summer Olympics in Amsterdam by winning the 440 yd New South Wales championships.

 In Amsterdam, in the 1500 m, Charlton finished second behind Borg in his heat, before trailing Buster Crabbe home in the semi-final.
 Borg went on to set a new Olympic record to defeat Charlton by 15 m.
 In the 400 m, Charlton again finished second in both his heat and semi-final.
 He again claimed the silver medal, finishing behind Argentina's Alberto Zorrilla.

 In total, Charlton won five Olympic medals, which was a record until 1960.

 After shelving his swimming career on his return to Australia for four years, Charlton again broke the Australian record in both the 440 and 880 yd freestyle events at the 1932 New South Wales championships to gain selection for the 1932 Summer Olympics in Los Angeles, the oldest member of the team at 25 years of age.
 He contracted influenza a fortnight before the Games after arriving in the United States.
 Charlton raised hopes that he had recovered when he won his heat, but then only won third place in the semi-final, although he still progressed to the final of the 400 m freestyle.
 Charlton finished in a distant sixth, some ten seconds behind the winner.
 In the 1500 metres, Charlton finished second in his heat, before coming fifth in his semi-final, resulting in his elimination.

-While in Los Angeles, Charlton was offered the chance to audition in Hollywood.
-Weissmuller had done 12 "Tarzan" movies and was now Jungle Jim.
-But he turned down the offer because he didn't fancy swimming around, with his head out of the water, looking for baboons and alligators and things chasing him.